bhanuu-u/data-analysis-projects/ipl-2025-analysis/README.md

 The project uses a ball-by-ball IPL dataset stored in:

-iplall.csv
+`iplall.csv`

 The dataset is loaded using Pandas and filtered to extract IPL 2025 data.

-The analysis uses information such as:
+Key information used includes:

 - Match ID
 - Season